imper86/allegro-api-bundle/README.md

     #budle's default is "logger".
 You can put null here, or your logger service
     logger_service_id: yourlogger

+    #you can define how many times client will try to execute request on failure
+    client_default_max_retries: 3

+    #your entity manager service
+    entity_manager: default

     #this route is built in bundle. you can use your own if you want
     redirect_route: allegro_api_handle_code
 ```